 - £2,700,000 estate: also fully extinguished for a couple claiming TRNRB (the £700,000 excess reduces the combined RNRB of £350,000 to zero).

-For a joint-tenancy couple the second-death estate is the consolidated value of both estates: everything the first-death spouse owned passes to the survivor under s.18 and is added to the survivor's estate.
-A couple with a £1.4 million combined estate at first death will typically still have a £1.4 million consolidated estate at second death (allowing for inflation and modest dissipation); both spouses' RNRBs are available and the taper does not bite.
+On a joint tenancy, the second-death estate is the two estates rolled into one: everything the first spouse owned passes to the survivor under s.18 and lands in the survivor's estate.
+A £1.4 million combined estate at first death is typically still around £1.4 million at second death (after inflation and modest dissipation), so both RNRBs survive and the taper does not bite.

-For a couple with a consolidated estate of £2.5 million at second death, the picture is different.
-The combined RNRB of £350,000 tapers down to nothing under s.8D, and the children inherit a much larger IHT bill than would have been the case with a tenants-in-common structure plus a will that capped the first-death transfer to the survivor at the s.18-exempt level.
+At a £2.5 million consolidated second-death estate, the story changes.
+The combined RNRB of £350,000 tapers away to nothing under s.8D, and your children inherit a far larger IHT bill than they would with tenants in common plus a will that caps the first-death transfer to the survivor at the s.18-exempt level.

 Transferable RNRB

 Like the NRB, the RNRB transfers between spouses under IHTA 1984 s.8G on a percentage basis.
-Where the deceased spouse's RNRB was unused (because the family home and all other assets passed under s.18 to the survivor), 100% of the deceased's RNRB is claimable by the survivor's executors on second death.
-Combined with the survivor's own RNRB, the maximum on second death is £350,000.
+Where the deceased spouse's RNRB went unused (because the family home and everything else passed to the survivor under s.18), the survivor's executors can claim 100% of it on second death.
+With the survivor's own RNRB on top, the maximum on second death is £350,000.

-The claim is made via HMRC form IHT436.
+You claim it on HMRC form IHT436.
 The conditions:

 - The deceased spouse must have died on or after 6 April 2017 (the RNRB introduction date).